Serving clients in Fayetteville and all of NW Arkansas

 If asked for a date for the invention of the airbag, most people would probably guess that it was developed sometime in the 1980s since the airbag did not become standard on vehicles until the 1990s.
 But, surprisingly, the history of the airbag stretches all the way back to World War 2 and the 1940s.
 In fact, the first airbag system was patented in 1951 after the inventor was, ironically, inspired by the compressed air systems used by torpedoes.
 This base of knowledge coupled with the desire to protect his family led John W. Hetrick to develop this safety system we now take for granted.

 However, we should perhaps not be so quick to take these safety devices for granted and assume that they will function properly due to the Takata airbag inflator defect.
 This defect can result in severe injuries or deaths in even minor accidents.
-Ken Kieklak, Attorney at Law is dedicated to fighting for hard-working Arkansans who have suffered a serious injury or death due to a vehicle defect.
+The Law Practice of Ken Kieklak is dedicated to fighting for hard-working Arkansans who have suffered a serious injury or death due to a vehicle defect.
 To schedule a free consultation, call 479-439-1843 today.

 To date, Takata and federal regulators are unsure of the exact mechanism, but they believe that the problem has to do with the chemical composition of the propellant used in the inflators.
 The inflator problem appears to be further aggravated by high-humidity conditions, but the defect can occur in any climate.
 The recall was originally limited to high humidity regions but it has since been expanded to cover the entire United States.

 Are there injuries due to the inflator problems?

 The Takata airbag defect can inflict extremely serious injuries or even death when a vehicle airbag deploys.
 When the airbag deploys the inflators are prone to react with too much force.
 This excessive force causes the airbag to launch pieces of metal at the face and neck of the individual it is supposed to protect.